Scientists question Saudi openness on deadly MERS virus outbreak

 Saudi Arabia has already been criticized for its handling of the outbreak, which public health experts say could have been under control by now if officials and scientists there had been more willing to collaborate on studies into how the virus operates and where it is coming from..

-In response, the health ministry says it has put in place new measures for better data gathering, reporting and transparency, including standardization of testing and improved guidelines for labelling and storing samples.
+In response, the health ministry says it has put in place new measures for better data gathering, reporting and transparency, including standardization of testing and improved guidelines for labeling and storing samples.

 On Monday, acting health minister Adel Fakieh announced he had dismissed deputy health minister Ziad Memish from his post.
 Fakieh was appointed in April after King Abdullah sacked his predecessor Abdullah al-Rabeeah following a surge in MERS cases.